Search

 Long term Complications

 Other impacts of diabetes will happen gradually.
-Risk of these complications increases the longer someone has diabetes, and the less controlled their blood sugar is.
+The risk of these complications increases the longer someone has diabetes and the less controlled their blood sugar is.
 Complications include:

 • Cardiovascular disease, including high blood pressure, cholesterol issues and other heart issues